METALS-London copper marks time ahead of Fed outcome

-MELBOURNE, March 15 (Reuters) - London copper marked time on Wednesday ahead of the outcome of a U.S. Federal Reserve meeting that is expected to dictate the direction of the dollar, with dissipating concerns over mine supply dragging on prices for the metal.
+MELBOURNE, March 15 (Reuters) - London copper marked time on Wednesday ahead of the outcome of a U.S. Federal Reserve meeting that is expected to dictate direction in the dollar, with dissipating concerns over mine supply dragging on prices for the metal.

-The U.S. Federal Reserve is expected to lift rates at a meeting later on Wednesday.
-Traders were sidelined ahead of the meeting which may cause volatility in the dollar.

-In general, copper prices will find strong support around $6,000 a tonne due to global supply shocks, said Argonaut Securities in a report.

-"We rather think any price consolidations provide BUY opportunities in copper-related stocks," it said.

-Three-month copper on the London Metal Exchange edged up 0.1 percent to $5,826 a tonne by 0210 GMT, adding to small gains from the previous session.
+* Three-month copper on the London Metal Exchange had edged up 0.1 percent to $5,828.50 a tonne by 0107 GMT, adding to small gains from the previous session.
 Prices last week fell to their lowest since Jan.
 10 at $5,652 a tonne.
-Volumes were light with less than 1000 lots of turnover in the benchmark contract.

-Analysts now expect a copper market deficit for 2017 after prolonged disruptions at the world's two largest copper mines, Grasberg in Indonesia, and Escondida, in Chile even as the immediate disruption looks set to ease.

-Escondida plans to restart operations after striking workers again rejected an invitation by controlling owner BHP Billiton , to return to negotiations, an executive told reporters late Tuesday.
+* The Escondida copper mine in Chile plans to restart operations after striking workers again rejected an invitation by controlling owner BHP Billiton, to return to negotiations, an executive told reporters late Tuesday.

-Reflecting a tempering of investor appetite towards copper, the total net long position of funds trading copper on the LME fell to 56,653 lots on Friday from a net long position of 70,580 lots the previous week, LME data showed.

-The demand outlook for metals was encouraging.
-China issued a raft of upbeat data on Tuesday showing its economy got off to a strong start to 2017, supported by strong bank lending, a government infrastructure spree and a much-needed resurgence in private investment.
+* China issued a raft of upbeat data on Tuesday showing the economy got off to a strong start to 2017, supported by strong bank lending, a government infrastructure spree and a much-needed resurgence in private investment.

+* The total net long position of funds trading copper on the London Metal Exchange fell to 56,653 lots on Friday from a net long position of 70,580 lots the previous week, the LME's Commitments of Traders Report (COTR) showed on Tuesday.

 Three month LME copper